Skip to main content

 Change the Alerts status after the readiness drill

-After you have reviewed the readiness drill alert and restored the workload, you might want change the status of the alert.
+After reviewing the readiness drill alert and restoring the workload, change the alert status if needed.

 Steps